Buddhism and Christianity: Suggestions of influences

 Buddhist Jack Maguire has suggested that in the 4th century, Christian monasticism developed in Egypt, and it emerged with a corresponding structure comparable to the Buddhist monasticism of its time and place.
 In Alexandria, Indian gravestones dating from the Ptolemaic period (c.
 305 BC – 30 BC) have been discovered in Alexandria.
 Alexandria served as the Ptolemaic trading centre between the Mediterranean Sea and the Indian subcontinent, later encompassing "some of the most active centers of Christianity" and becoming the third-most important seat of Christianity in the world.

 After studying Eastern philosophy, German philosopher Arthur Schopenhauer states that "[the] New Testament must be of Indian origin [...]
-Everything true in Christianity is also to be discovered in Brahmanism and Buddhism," theorizing that after flight into Egypt, Jesus was "brought up by Egyptian priests, whose religion was of Indian origin."
+Everything true in Christianity is also to be discovered in Brahmanism and Buddhism," theorizing that after the flight into Egypt, Jesus was "brought up by Egyptian priests, whose religion was of Indian origin."
 Schopenhauer elaborates:[When] this Indian doctrine entered into the Promised Land there arose the task of uniting the knowledge of the corruption and misery of the world, of its need for redemption and of salvation through an avatar, together with the morality of self-denial and atonement, with Jewish monotheism and its 'Behold, it was very good'.